vietanhle0101/vietanhle0101.github.io/_pages/projects.md

 ## Control for Connected and Automated Vehicles in Mixed Traffic Environments

-In this project, I and other members of the IDS Lab develop intelligent control methods for connected and automated vehicles in different traffic scenarios with the presence of human-driven vehicles.
-The foundation of these control methods lies at the intersection of optimal or predictive control, machine learning, game theory, etc.
+In this project, we develop intelligent motion planning and control methods for connected and automated vehicles in different traffic scenarios with the presence of human-driven vehicles.
+The foundation of these control methods lies at the intersection of optimal or predictive control, machine learning, and game theory.

 ### Publications